-Middle Eastern food sounds incredibly exotic but many of the flavor combos you might be more familiar with than you may think.
-Kabobs are served all over the world and many of the ingredients you can find readily accessible in your kitchen.
-This is an extensive guide including a brief overview of Middle Eastern food and resources to interest children and get them excited about trying new foods.
+Middle Eastern food has many of the flavor combos you might be more familiar with than you may think.
+Many of the ingredients you can find readily accessible in your kitchen.
+For harder to find ingredients, it’s a great opporutnity to visit your local Middle Eastern market!

 Start with the How To Teach Children To Be World Food Explorers Guide